 Reilly said that because the home is not listed doesn't mean it could not be listed if such a designation were sought.
 "This is a significant neighborhood in Pittsfield history," she said.

-While other commissioners appeared reluctant to approve the razing, they didn't believe there was enough historical significance
+While other commissioners appeared reluctant to approve the razing, they didn't believe there was enough historical significance to halt the project, and therefore a delay would only slow the development -- the design of which was praised.

 Scalise accepted a suggestion to consider that, if someone came forward soon and wanted to move the original home to another lot, an agreement would be considered.
-The developer is also open to allowing salvage of historic aspects of the building for reuse elsewhere and to encompassing a piece of the original house into the nursing home complex.

 The former St. Teresa's Church building, built in 1954 at 290 South St., also will be razed as part of the project.
 The structure is not considered historic and the demolition wasn't brought before the Historical Commission for a recommendation.